-(J) "Project applicant" or "applicant" means the subdivision or group of subdivisions which submitted a request for financial assistance to a district that a district has subsequently formally submitted to the director of the Ohio public works commission or to the administrator of the Ohio small government capital improvements commission under section 164.06 of the Revised Code.
+(R) "Project applicant" or "applicant" means the subdivision or group of subdivisions which submitted a request for financial assistance to a district that a district has subsequently formally submitted to the director of the Ohio public works commission or to the administrator of the Ohio small government capital improvements commission under section 164.06 of the Revised Code.

-(K) "Project application" means a request for financial assistance formally submitted by a district to the director of the Ohio public works commission or to the administrator of the Ohio small government capital improvements commission pursuant to section 164.06 of the Revised Code.
+(S) "Project application" means a request for financial assistance formally submitted by a district to the director of the Ohio public works commission or to the administrator of the Ohio small government capital improvements commission pursuant to section 164.06 of the Revised Code.

-(L) "Public works commission" or "PWC" means the Ohio public works commission created by section 164.02 of the Revised Code.
+(T) "Public works commission" or "PWC" means the Ohio public works commission created by section 164.02 of the Revised Code.

+“Reimbursable pre-paids” are project expenses paid by the applicant within one year of the date of the project agreement.

-(M) "Repair project cost" means the cost entailed in a project, or those elements of a project, that would repair existing infrastructure without substantially increasing designed service capacity.
+(V) "Repair project cost" means the cost entailed in a project, or those elements of a project, that would repair existing infrastructure without substantially increasing designed service capacity.

-(N) "Replacement project cost" means the cost entailed in a project, or those elements of a project, that would replace existing infrastructure with infrastructure that has a designed service capacity substantially equivalent to the designed service capacity of the existing infrastructure, regardless of the realtive physical dimensions of the existing or replacing infrasturcture.
+(W) "Replacement project cost" means the cost entailed in a project, or those elements of a project, that would replace existing infrastructure with infrastructure that has a designed service capacity substantially equivalent to the designed service capacity of the existing infrastructure, regardless of the relative physical dimensions of the existing or replacing infrastructure.

+“Scope change” is a substantive alteration of the proposed project.

-(O) "Small government commission" or "SGC" means the Ohio small government capital improvements commission created by section 164.02 of the Revised Code.
+(Y) "Small government commission" or "SGC" means the Ohio small government capital improvements commission created by section 164.02 of the Revised Code.

-(P) "Small government subcommittee" means a subcommittee of a district public works integrating committee appointed under division (D) of section 164.06 of the Revised Code to represent interests of villages and townships.
+(Z) "Small government subcommittee" means a subcommittee of a district public works integrating committee appointed under division (D) of section 164.06 of the Revised Code to represent interests of villages and townships.

-(Q) "State capital improvements fund" means the fund created by division (A) of section 164.08 of the Revised Code.
+(AA) "State capital improvements fund" means the fund created by division (A) of section 164.08 of the Revised Code.

-(R) "Subdivision", relative to any project pursuant to sections 164.01 to 164.16 of the Revised Code, means a county, municipal corporation, township, sanitary district, or regional water and sewer district.
+(BB) "Subdivision", relative to any project pursuant to sections 164.01 to 164.16 of the Revised Code, means a county, municipal corporation, township, sanitary district, or regional water and sewer district.

+“Workswise portal” is the online access maintained by the commission for processing applications and all appurtenant information relating to the programs administered by the commission.

 164-1-11 | Project selection criteria.

-In selecting projects for formal submission to the director or the administrator, district committees, executive committees, and small government subcommittees, shall comply strictly with the requirements of divisions (B) and (D) of section 164.06 of the Revised Code.
-In conjunction with any project application so submitted by such a committee, the committee shall provide the director or the administrator with a edetailed explanation of its rationale in selecting the project application in light of each and every criterion set forth in that division, including the requirement to give priority to projects for the repair or replacement of existing infrastructure, and projects which would be unlikely to be undertaken without assistance under Chapter 164. of the Revised Code,
+In selecting projects for submission to the director or the administrator, district committees, executive committees, and small government subcommittees, shall comply with all the requirements of divisions (B) and (D) of section 164.06 of the Revised Code.
+Any project application submitted for financial assistance by such a committee shall be accompanied with the committee’s final score for the application.
+The committee shall retain the detailed scoring analysis for the application which shall be made available to the director or the administrator upon request.

 Each district committee, executive committee, or small government subcommittee shall only employ project selection criteria referenced in paragraph (A) of this rule, and shall not use any of the following unrelated criteria: